-The retrosection theorem was first stated by Felix Klein in 1883 \cite{Klein} and proved rigorously by Koebe \cite{Koebe} much later.
+The retrosection theorem was first stated by Felix Klein in 1883 \cite{Klein} and proved rigorously by Koebe \cite{Koebe}.
 In \cite{Bers:Schottky}, Bers provided a proof by use of quasiconformal mappings.

+\begin{rema} Let $\Sigma$ be a closed Riemann surface of genus $g$.
+An {\it uniformization} of $\Sigma$ is a regular planar covering $Q:\Omega \to \Sigma$, with Deck group a Kleinian group $\Gamma$, where $\Omega$ is a $\Gamma$-invariant connected component of the region of discontinuity of $\Gamma$.
+In the case that $\Gamma$ is a Schottky group (in which case $\Omega=\Omega(\Gamma)$), we talk of a {\it Schottky uniformization}.
+The retrocestion theorem states that $\Sigma$ admits Schottky uniformizations.
+The Schottky uniformizations of $\Sigma$ correspond to the smallest regular planar coverings of it for which a given Schottky system of loops on $\Sigma$ lifts to loops. \end{rema}

-\begin{rema}[Classical Schottky groups] \mbox{} \begin{enumerate} \item To check if a Schottky group $\Gamma$ is classical, one need to find a Schottky admissible configuration of circles.
-A classical Schottky Schottky group admits Schottky admissible configurations which are not formed by circles.
+\begin{rema}[Classical Schottky groups] \mbox{} \begin{enumerate}[leftmargin=15pt] \item To check if a Schottky group $\Gamma$ is classical, one needs to find a Schottky admissible configuration of circles.
+A classical Schottky group admits Schottky admissible configurations that are not formed by circles.
 In \cite{Marden}, Marden showed that, for every $g\geq 2$, there are non-classical Schottky groups of rank $g$; see also \cite{J-M-M:schottky}.
 An explicit family of examples of non-classical Schottky groups of rank two was constructed by Yamamoto in \cite{Yamamoto}, and a theoretical construction of an infinite collection of non-classical Schottky groups is provided in \cite{HM:Schottky}.

-\item As there are non-classical Schottky group, one may wonder if every closed Riemann surface of genus $g$ can be or cannnot be uniformized by a classical Schottky group of rank $g$.
-An affirmative answer to the above conjecture was known in either one of the following two situations: (i) the Riemann surface admits an anticonformal automorphism of order two with fixed points (Koebe), and (ii) the Riemann surface has $g$ pairwise disjoint homologically independent short loops (McMullen). \end{enumerate} \end{rema}
+\item As there are non-classical Schottky groups, one may wonder if every closed Riemann surface $\Sigma$ of genus $g$ can or cannot be uniformized by a classical Schottky group of rank $g$.
+An affirmative answer was known in either one of the following two situations: (i) $\Sigma$ admits an anticonformal automorphism of order two with fixed points (Koebe), and (ii) $\Sigma$ has $g$ pairwise disjoint homologically independent short loops (McMullen). \end{enumerate} \end{rema}